 * The Co-op Art Gallery operates from January 1, 2017 through December 31, 2017.

 * The Co-op Art Gallery will be open: October through April for six (6) days a week, Tuesday through Sunday, (except for December when the Gallery may be open seven (7) days a week); May through September for four (4) days a week, Thursday through Sunday.
-Hours: weekdays and Saturdays: 11 a.m. - 4 p.m., Sunday, noon - 5 p.m.
+Hours: Thursday, Friday and Saturday, 11 a.m. - 4 p.m.; Sunday, noon - 5 p.m.

-* The ACSWF will provide a Cash Box which will be picked up and returned each day to Simon Mall Office on Fashion Drive.
+* The ACSWF provides a Cash Box which will be picked up and returned each day to Simon Mall Office on Fashion Drive.

 * All sales will be subject to Florida Sales Tax (currently 6%), collected for each sale.
 Credit card fee transactions will be deducted from Artist’s net payment.
 Price art work accordingly.

-* All sales will include the following commissions: 12% to Coconut Point Mall, 9% to each Art Council member participating as a group, with a minimum of ten (10) artists and to small groups with thirty (30) or fewer members with a minimum of five (5) artists, and 9% to the Art Council, for a total of 30% commission.
+* Sales are divided as follows: 70% of sale price to the artist, with the following commissions: 12% to Coconut Point Mall, 9% to each Art Council affiliate member participating as a group, with a minimum of ten (10) artists and to small groups with thirty (30) or fewer members with a minimum of five (5) artists, and 9% to the Art Council, for a total of 30% commission.

-* The SCSWF will charge each Participating Artist a non-refundable “Co-op Art Gallery Entry Fee” of $30 per month to help cover part of the cost of the space for utilities, insurance, repairs, maintenance, and publicity.
+* The ACSWF will charge each participating artist a non-refundable “Co-op Art Gallery Entry Fee” of $30 per month to help cover part of the cost of the space for utilities, insurance, repairs, maintenance, and publicity.